Start preparing for your investment banking career ASAP

 Investment banking insight days for A level students

 Some investment banks run day-long programmes to give A level students (and those studying for equivalent qualifications, such as Highers) who are interested in the industry a chance to find out about life at an investment bank before they begin university.
 These open days, which are often called insight days, are targeted at those in their final year of study and usually include presentations, a skills building session and networking.
-Insight days are normally held in the summer, and students have to complete an online application form and upload a CV to apply.
+Students normally have to complete an online application form and upload a CV to apply.

 Why go to an insight day?